 Created in May 2013, the Accord is a legally binding agreement among Bangladeshi and international trade unions and international clothing companies.
 The Accord aims to address all aspects of fire and building safety during a period of five years in factories that supply garments to Accord signatories.

 More than 190 apparel brands from over 20 countries have signed onto the Bangladesh Accord, along with two global trade unions and eight Bangladesh trade unions.
-However, the vast majority are European companies, with US businesses largely absent—only 19 US corporations (see below) have signed on, including American Eagle Outfitters and Fruit of the Loom.
+However, the vast majority are European companies, with US businesses largely absent—only 20 US corporations have signed on, including American Eagle Outfitters and Fruit of the Loom.

 Companies that sign on to the Accord agree to work with manufacturers to ensure independent safety inspections and prompt repairs and renovations, as well as to provide pay to workers if they have to stop working due to dangerous conditions.
 Accord-member companies commit to staying in Bangladesh for at least two years, giving them a real stake in the long-term process to improve safety in garment factories.